Request for Change in ELI Placement

 When you express your concerns directly to your teacher, your teacher can monitor your proficiency and performance and make a recommendation for a change in ELI placement if she/he feels it is justified.

-2. After speaking with your teacher, if you still believe that you have been inappropriately placed in a course, please fill out a REQUEST FOR CHANGE IN ELI PLACEMENT FORM.
+2. After speaking with your teacher, if you still believe that you have been inappropriately placed in a course, submit a REQUEST FOR CHANGE IN ELI PLACEMENT FORM.

 At the start of the semester, all students are required to attend the classes in which they have been placed.

-Once a request for a change in placement has been submitted, the ELI Director will review the student's placement data, previous-semester grades (if any), and current performance with the Testing Coordinator and the teachers involved.
+Once a request for a change in placement has been submitted, the ELI Director will review the student's placement data and current performance with the Testing Coordinator and the teachers involved.

 When a final decision has been reached, the ELI Director will inform the student in writing.